 Logan has been teaching adult international students ESL in Winnipeg for seven years.
 Prior to this, he taught ESL overseas in Guangdong, China.
 He is currently working as an instructor in the International Student Program at Red River College.
-Logan received his BA in English as well as B.Ed and ESL teacher-training at the University of Winnipeg.
+Logan has received his BA in English as well as B.Ed and ESL teacher-training at the University of Winnipeg.
 This is his third year volunteering for TEAM as the communications chair, and he does so to network, give back to the community, learn how to use various communications tools, and to have experience being on a board.

 Membership Chair: Roger Wong